BinaryElement/ChromaToggleOld/Mapping.md

   * A = Immediately changes the ambient lights to colour A
 * Barrier Colour Event
   * ID: 1950000005
-  * A = Immediately changes all future Barrier spawns to colour A
+  * All barriers spawned after the position of this event will be colour A.
 * Ring Speed Multiplier
   * ID: 1950000006
   * Applies to all ring rotate events in the future, including Chroma ring spin events.